 Pioneer VSX-935

-Pioneer VSX-935 is a mid-range 7.2-channel receiver, which can be transformed into a 5.1.2 Atmos/DTX-X setup.
+Pioneer VSX-935 is a mid-range 7.2-channel receiver, which can be transformed into a 5.1.2 Atmos/DTS-X setup.
 Each channel delivers 80W of power at 8 Ohms with THD 0.08% and 170W at 6 Ohms, which is more than enough for you to enjoy a distortion-free sound from your home speakers.
+In my review, it could be considered as a cheaper alternative to the Pioneer Elite VSX-LX105.

-My favorite part about this device is its optimization for gaming, which sets it apart from Pioneer SX-10AE.
+My favorite part about this device is its optimization for gaming.
 The VSX-935 model features 4K/120Hz HDR pass-through for ultra-fast motion.
 With the ALLM (Auto Low Latency Mode), I easily optimized latency from my console to screen, while QFT (Quick Frame Transport) limited lags for a smoother gaming experience.

 Pros